rezahedi/Binesh/sample-lesson-format.md

 # Placement Quiz

 The following quiz style is placement, drag options and drop in dropping zones, works best for labeling, classification or ordering.
-It have two main part, options could be words, or images.
+It has two main parts, options could be words, or images.
 Second part is dropping zones, could have two or more but not more than count of options.

 ---